Xenia (plants): Fruit-growth effects

 The vigour of the seeds forming inside a fruit can affect the growth of the fruit itself.
 For example, in two plant species whose fruit ripen asynchronously (Vaccinium corymbosum and Amelanchier arborea) the fruit with more seeds ripened faster.

-Xenia and genetically engineered crops
+Genetically engineered crops

 Because there is concern about pollen from genetically modified (GM) crops, male-sterile forms are being considered, particularly of maize.
 Male-fertile non-GM plants must then be grown with the GM crop to ensure pollination.
 In some cases, a xenia effect due to the genetic difference between the two strains has been observed that increases grain yield, and could make it financially viable to grow the male-sterile plants in such a mixture.